4 Ways To Keep The Flu Away

 With winter fast approaching, the cold and flu season is right around the corner.
 You may already have seen people sneezing or sniffling at work or at school.
 Given the contagious nature of the flu, the chance of you getting it from them is relatively high.
-There are however, a few tips that you could be mindful of when you’re out and about to avoid suffering from fever, headaches, cold shivers, lethargy, and all the other unpleasant symptoms of the flu.
+The question is how to keep the flu away?
+There are a few tips that you could be mindful of when you’re out and about to avoid suffering from fever, headaches, cold shivers, lethargy, and all the other unpleasant symptoms of the flu.

 Get Your Flu Shot